N1-registered vehicles: what it means and what the advantages are

 • Body code K0 or K9: valid only for pick-ups

-Tax Benefits of N1 Vehicles
+Tax advantages of N1 vehicles

 • VAT deduction up to 100%

-• deductibility of costs for purchase, fuel, and maintenance
+• deductibility of costs for purchase, fuel and maintenance

-• reduction of overall tax burden
+• reduction of the overall tax burden

-Differences Between N1 and M1 and Fake Trucks
+Differences between N1 and M1 and fake trucks

 To better understand, here is a comparison between N1 vehicles and M1 cars:

-N1 (Truck) M1 (Car)
+N1 (Truck) M1 (Passenger car)

 Use Goods transport Passenger transport

-Tax benefits High Limited
+Tax advantages High Limited

 Personal use Restricted Free

-Regulation Stricter More flexible
+Regulations Stricter More flexible

 Beware of “fake trucks”

-The consequences can be severe:
+The consequences can be serious:

 • loss of tax benefits